Berserk (manga): Manga

 Written and illustrated by Kentaro Miura, Berserk debuted in Hakusensha's Monthly Animal House magazine on August 25, 1989.
 (Note: It debuted in the magazine's October 1989 issue, released on August 25 of that same year.)
 Hakusensha published the first tankōbon volume of Berserk under its Jets Comics imprint on November 26, 1990.
 In 1992, Monthly Animal House was replaced by Young Animal, where the series resumed publication in October of that same year.
-Miura continued the series' irregular publication in the semimonthly magazine until his death in May 2021; the series resumed in June 2022, under the supervision of Miura's fellow manga artist and childhood friend Kouji Mori, with illustrations by Miura's group of assistants and apprentices from Studio Gaga.
+Miura continued the series's irregular publication in the semimonthly magazine until his death in May 2021; the series resumed in June 2022, under the supervision of Miura's fellow manga artist and childhood friend Kouji Mori, with illustrations by Miura's group of assistants and apprentices from Studio Gaga.
 In June 2016, Hakusensha's Jets Comics imprint was rebranded as Young Animal Comics, and the first thirty-seven volumes of Berserk were re-published with new cover arts.
 The posthumous 41st volume came in both regular and special editions; the latter included special canvas art drawn by Miura and a drama CD.
 The 42nd volume, the first one under supervision of Mori, was released on September 29, 2023.
 As of August 29, 2025, 43 volumes have been released.

 In North America, Dark Horse Comics, in conjunction with Digital Manga Publishing, announced the license of the manga in 2003.
 The first volume was published on October 22, 2003.
 As of 2 November 2022, 41 volumes have been published.
 In September 2018, Dark Horse Comics announced a deluxe edition of Berserk, featuring hard covers and larger prints, with the first volume (collecting original volumes 1–3) released on February 27, 2019.
 The 14th and latest volume (collecting original volumes 40, 41, and Berserk Official Guidebook) was released on November 22, 2023.